 Fixed charge holders are often banks and other asset-based lenders who hold title over a business asset.
 When a fixed charge is provided to the lender your company loses the right to sell or trade the item.
-Assets typically covered by a fixed charge include property, plant, machinery and vehicles.
+Assets typically covered by a fixed charge include property, plant, machinery, and vehicles.

 Assets used in this way are often fundamental to a business, and unlikely to be sold in the normal course of events.
-Depending on the original agreement, however, in liquidation the asset can be sold by the charge-holder or liquidator.
+Depending on the original agreement, however, in liquidation the asset can be sold by the charge-holder or liquidator to realise funds.

 Preferential creditors include employees entitled to arrears of wages up to a maximum of £800, and holiday pay.